MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 - [Message Extensions Overview](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions)
 - [Build Message Extensions using Bot Framework](/microsoftteams/platform/messaging-extensions/build-bot-based-message-extension)

-## Build a Custom Copilot
+## Build Your Own Copilot

-In addition to adopting and extending a Microsoft Copilot, a custom AI Copilot can be created to create a personalized conversational AI experience for users using Azure OpenAI, Cognitive Search, Microsoft Copilot Studio, and other Microsoft Cloud technologies.
-A custom Copilot can integrate company data and documents, retrieve real-time data from external APIs, and be embedded in company applications.
-For example, a custom Copilot can be built to provide a chat interface to access help desk tickets and knowledge base articles.
+In addition to adopting and extending Microsoft Copilot, a custom AI copilot can be created to create a personalized conversational AI experience for users using Azure OpenAI, Cognitive Search, Microsoft Copilot Studio, and other Microsoft Cloud technologies.
+A custom copilot can integrate company data and documents, retrieve real-time data from external APIs, and be embedded in company applications.
+For example, a custom copilot can be built to provide a chat interface to access help desk tickets and knowledge base articles.
 Rather than using traditional search techniques or navigating across multiple applications, users can use the conversational UI provided by the custom Copilot to find the information they need.

 :::image type="content" source="media/copilot-across-microsoft-cloud-build.png" alt-text="A diagram showing the build options for creating a custom Copilot." border="false" :::

-### Use Azure OpenAI Models and Cognitive Search To Chat with Your Own Data
+### Chat with your own data using Azure OpenAI and Cognitive Search

 Companies can integrate their own data with Azure OpenAI models to create an advanced conversational AI platform that can be embedded in their applications.
 This enables users to interact with company data and documents using natural language, making it easier to find information and complete tasks.